CSE account information for students enrolled in a CSCE/SOFT/RAIK course

 - Audio: Both (this enables participants to call in from a telephone instead of listening to audio through the internet)

-- Uncheck the "Enable join before host" option to prevent your Zoom meeting room from being used by a third party.
+- Uncheck the "Allow participants to join anytime" option to prevent your Zoom meeting room from being used by a third party.

 - Check the box to "Mute participants upon entry" to avoid interruption from participants speaking while their microphone is enabled.